 This course focuses on community organizations as development context and community development as social work practices and social change.
 The basic theoretical premise is the ecological perspective that recognizes the interplay between person and environment.
 It builds on the macro social work practice foundation that focuses on organization, and community and strategies for change.
-Course content includes development context, local development environment, process of community development, principles of community development, place and role of community development.
+Course content includes development context, local development environment, process of community development, principles of community development, place and role of community development workers and their organizations and various skills for community development.